bureauofthefiscalservice/federalfinancialmanagement/business-exchange-standards.md

 </div>

-<h2>Proposed Modifications to Data Elements as a result of the Business Exchange Analysis</h2>
+<h2>Proposed Modifications to Data Elements as a Result of the Business Exchange Analysis</h2>
 <div class="table-responsive">
     <table class="table-bordered">
         <thead>